Update on my swimming

 June 19, 2013

 I completed my first course of swimming lessons before Paris marathon and then signed straight up for another course.
-Apparently, there was someone else on the register, but so far I ended up having completely private lessons, which was an absolute steal at only £5 for 40 minutes!
+Apparently, there was someone else on the register, but so far I ended up having completely private lessons.
+They are an absolute steal at only £5 for 40 minutes!
 I’ve also got a new instructor, Anita, who seems really nice.
-I’ve been trying to pin down her accent, but haven’t managed to work out where she is from yet… if I get to the end of the course and haven’t worked it out, I’ll have to ask her!
+I’ve been trying to pin down her accent, but haven’t managed to work out where she is from yet.
+If I get to the end of the course and haven’t worked it out, I’ll have to ask her!

 At the end of the last series of swimming lessons, Anita said that she thought I was ready to move on from classes to swimfit.
 However, I had already booked another series, I don’t feel confident enough to leave the class yet (I want to learn ‘fly, tumble turns and diving) and swimfit classes are on Wednesday and Friday nights.
 Also, it is imperative that I can do 200m crawl nonstop to take part – that’s 8 lengths.
 I’m not sure I’m good enough yet.
 Maybe I’ll be ready by the Autumn.

 I’ve started swimming at Lakeside every Tuesday morning before work.
-This takes a lot of organisation because I need to have my usual work stuff (including lunch, ipad etc) and my yoga kit and mat, as well as various clothes, wetsuit, towels etc. I’ve tried driving there and then driving home before cycling to work, but the traffic is hell, so I have to manage it all on my bike.
+This takes a lot of organisation.
+I need to have my usual work stuff (including lunch, iPad etc) and my yoga kit and mat, as well as various clothes, wetsuit, towels etc. I’ve tried driving there and then driving home before cycling to work.
+However, the traffic is hell, so I have to manage it all on my bike.

 Teri came with me to Lakeside the first time.
 I felt much happier that there was someone I knew there and also it discouraged me from being lazy.
 I managed to embarrass myself by slipping over on the way in, but I don’t think anyone noticed.
-I usually do three laps, but am aiming for four next time.
-The second time that I went, I was desperately trying to practise sighting, but clearly failed as I swam into a jetty – doh!
+Usually, I do three laps, but I am aiming for four next time.
+The second time that I went, I was desperately trying to practise sighting.
+Clearly I failed as I swam into a jetty – doh!

-I know people say that it is possible to do triathlons on a budget, but I seem to be spending a lot at the moment.
+Apparently, it is possible to do triathlons on a budget, but I seem to be spending a lot at the moment.
 I have now bought two trisuits.
-The first one is blue, black and white and is by Sugoi and the second one is by Pearl Izumi and is red, black and white.
+The first one is blue, black and white and is by Sugoi.
+The second one is by Pearl Izumi and is red, black and white.
 It came with a crop top, so I’ll have to try running in that.

 That’s pretty much everything on the swimming front, apart from sharing some information…